riyazdf/dockercon-workshop/README.md

 8. Parse the `wparmor` again and bring back up your docker-compose wordpress instance.
 Test that your AppArmor profile is correct by successfully uploading an image to the site via the wordpress UI, but not being able to upload a plugin to wordpress.
 Note that if the usual upload flow for a plugin fails, wordpress will point you to a FTP upload page.
 Also test that you're still able to upload a photo from the media tab.

 If you've completed the last step successfully, congratulations!
 You've secured a wordpress instance against adding malicious plugins :)

+## Extra for Experts

+AppArmor profiles are quite application-specific -- while we've had some practice at writing our own profiles, wouldn't it be nice to have some tools for debugging and generating AppArmor profiles?
+We'll explore `aa-complain` and `aa-genprof` to help us achieve these goals.

+1. On Ubuntu, start by installing `apparmor-utils`:

+    `sudo apt install apparmor-utils`

+    `apparmor-utils` will install our two tools, as well as other helpful tools.
+For more information about this package, read [Ubuntu's guide](https://help.ubuntu.com/lts/serverguide/apparmor.html).

+2. Debug AppArmor profiles with `aa-complain`: as described earlier, AppArmor has a "complain" mode of operation that does not actively block any violations to its security profile, but will instead log these events.
+This is a fantastic tool for debugging, let's try viewing docker's default profile:

+    `sudo aa-complain /etc/apparmor.d/docker`

+    You can confirm that this set the `docker-default` policy to complain mode by running `apparmor_status`.
+To view any complaints from apparmor, run `dmesg`.
+Unfortunately an `aa-complain` equivalent is not currently supported in Docker (but pull requests welcome!)

+3. Automatically generating AppArmor profiles with `aa-genprof`

+4. Refining profiles with `aa-logprof`